Coach and Official Leadership Program

 - being an active participant in the program, including being able to commit the time and effort required to complete the profiling tool prior to the first module commencing and post-workshop reflection exercises

-- Each application must include a summary of your coaching/officiating CV and aspirations in this area (1 page maximum)
+- Each application must include an overview of your coaching/officiating aspirations in this area and a summary of your coach/official CV (two page maximum)

 For further information, please email email@example.com.